-- (b) the disclosure of intimate, personal or financial information in respect of a member of the board or committee, an employee or prospective employee of the board or a pupil or his or her parent or guardian; - (c) the acquisition or disposal of a school site; - (d) decisions in respect of negotiations with employees of the board; or - (e) litigation affecting the board. - (f) an ongoing investigation under the Ombudsman Act respecting the board. - 17.2 The committee is comprised of the full membership of the Board. - 17.3 The Committee of the Whole in camera meeting will meet as required before a Standing Board Committee meeting or a Board meeting. - 17.4 Meetings of the Committee of the Whole In Camera shall be closed to all but Board members, the Student Trustees (with the exception of items that involve the disclosure of intimate, personal and/or confidential information), Supervisory Officers, and the Manager of Corporate Services.
-Others may be asked to attend as appropriate or to speak to specific agenda items. - 17.5 The Committee of the Whole In Camera will meet at 6:00 pm or 6:30 pm prior to a Standing Board Committee meeting or Board meeting, unless otherwise determined by members of the Agenda Development Committee, in the Board Room of the Waterloo Region District School Board Education Centre. - 17.6 In unusual circumstances, at the discretion of the Chair and in consultation with the Vice-Chair and the Director, a Committee of the Whole In Camera meeting may be cancelled or rescheduled. - 17.7 With at least 48 hours' notice, a Special Committee of the Whole In Camera meeting, to be immediately followed by a Special Meeting of the Board, may be held on the call of the Chair, or on the written request of the majority of members of the Board made to the Chair, or if absent, the Vice-Chair, or if absent, the Director.
-The meeting may be held at a date, time and place established by decision of the Chair, or if absent, the Vice-Chair, or if absent, the Director. - 17.8 Committee of the Whole in Camera meetings normally will adjourn by 7:00 pm or recess and reconvene prior to the adjournment of the Board or Standing Board Committee meeting as necessary. - 17.9 The Vice-Chair of the Board or if absent, the Chair of the Board shall chair all Committee of the Whole In Camera sessions. - In the case of absence of both the Vice-Chair and the Chair for five minutes after the hour appointed, as soon as a quorum be present, the Past Chair of the Board shall preside.
-In the event the Past Chair is not present, the Chair of either Standing Board Committee shall preside over the meeting. - 17.10 The Committee of the Whole In Camera shall report at the next regularly-scheduled Board meeting, or Standing Board Committee meeting or at the Special Board meeting called specifically for this purpose. - 17.11 Trustees will ensure that all in-camera material not collected by staff, (paper and electronic) is stored in a secure, confidential location or shredded/deleted following the meeting.
+(b) the disclosure of intimate, personal or financial information in respect of a member of the board or committee, an employee or prospective employee of the board or a pupil or his or her parent or guardian;

+- (c) the acquisition or disposal of a school site; - (d) decisions in respect of negotiations with employees of the board; or - (e) litigation affecting the board. - (f) an ongoing investigation under the Ombudsman Act respecting the board.

+17.2 The committee is comprised of the full membership of the Board.

+17.3 The Committee of the Whole in camera meeting will meet as required before a Standing Board Committee meeting or a Board meeting.

+17.4 Meetings of the Committee of the Whole In Camera shall be closed to all but Board members, the Student Trustees (with the exception of items that involve the disclosure of intimate, personal and/or confidential information in respect of a member of the board or committee, an employee or prospective employee of the board or a pupil or his or her parent or guardian), Director of Education, Supervisory Officers, and the Manager of Corporate Services.
+Others may be asked to attend as appropriate or to speak to specific agenda items.

+17.5 The Committee of the Whole In Camera will meet at 6:00 pm or 6:30 pm prior to a Standing Board Committee meeting or Board meeting, unless otherwise determined by members of the Agenda Development Committee, in the Board Room of the Waterloo Region District School Board Education Centre.

+17.6 In unusual circumstances, at the discretion of the Chair and in consultation with the Vice-Chair and the Director, a Committee of the Whole In Camera meeting may be cancelled or rescheduled.

+17.7 With at least 48 hours' notice, a Special Committee of the Whole In Camera meeting, to be immediately followed by a Special Meeting of the Board, may be held on the call of the Chair, or on the written request of the majority of members of the Board made to the Chair, or if absent, the Vice-Chair, or if absent, the Director.
+The meeting may be held at a date, time and place established by decision of the Chair, or if absent, the Vice-Chair, or if absent, the Director.

+17.8 Committee of the Whole In Camera meetings normally will adjourn by 7:00 pm or recess and reconvene prior to the adjournment of the Board or Standing Board Committee meeting as necessary.

+17.9 The Vice-Chair of the Board or if absent, the Chair of the Board shall chair all Committee of the Whole In Camera sessions.

+In the case of absence of both the Vice-Chair and the Chair for five minutes after the hour appointed, as soon as a quorum be present, the Past Chair of the Board shall preside.
+In the event the Past Chair is not present, the Chair of either Standing Board Committee shall preside over the meeting.

+17.10 The Committee of the Whole In Camera shall report at the next regularly-scheduled Board meeting, or Standing Board Committee meeting or at the Special Board meeting called specifically for this purpose.

+17.11 Trustees will ensure that all in-camera material not collected by staff, (paper and electronic) is stored in a secure, confidential location or shredded/deleted following the meeting.